hairen/hairen.github.io/AWS_CSAA/README.md

 ### EBS - Optimized
 + EBS-optimized instances enable you to get consistently high performance for the EBS volumes by **eliminating contention between EBS I/O and other network traffic from the instance**.

+### EBS volumne
++ When you create an EBS volume in an Availability Zone, it is automatically replicated within that zone to prevent data loss due to failure of any single hardware component.
++ An EBS volume can only be attached to one EC2 instance at a time.
++ After you create a volume, you can attach it to any EC2 instance in the same Availability Zone
++ An EBS volume is off-instance storage that can persist independently from the life of an instance.
++ EBS volumes support live configuration changes while in production which means that you can modify the volume type, volume size, and IOPS capacity without service interruptions.

 ***
 ## ASG
 ### EC2 Status Checks